rjo-uk/satellite-configuration/README.md

           30323163393836356132616431653930323031636566353936653238396166353763
 ```

 To eliminate the need to provide the Vault password each run, a vault password file can be defined in [ansible.cfg](ansible.cfg) and secured locally via filesystem permissions.
-This repository contains a sample entry in (ansible.cfg)[ansible.cfg] for achieving this.
+This repository contains a sample entry in [ansible.cfg](ansible.cfg) for achieving this.

 ## Running the playbook against a single server